ali-kash/react-webpack5/README.md

-# redux-bg
+# react-webpack-boilerplate

-This is a React, Redux, Webpack 5 crypto project, for testing and learning.
+This is a React, Webpack 5 boilerplate, for testing and learning.